scp93ch/morse-pro/README.md

 * Adaptively decode to text, adjusting to the most likely speed and Farnsworth speed.
 * Decode from listening to the microphone or an audio file, adapting to the most prominent frequency.

-It has been written using ES6 (ECMA Script 6) with no module boilerplate.
-If you need it to execute in a web page then use something like webpack and babel to transpile it to an earlier version of Javascript.
+It has been written using ES6 (ECMA Script 6).

 # Copyright and Licence